exponea/exponea-flutter-sdk/documentation/PUSH_SEND.md

 _plugin.identifyCustomer(Customer(ids: {'registered': 'test@test.com'}));
 ```

-for iOS devices, you also need to request permission for receiving push notifications.
-Run the following code in you app, when you want to prompt user to grant the permissions:
+for iOS devices and Android 13 and newer devices, you also need to request permission for receiving push notifications.
+Run the following code in your app, when you want to prompt user to grant the permissions:
 ```
-_plugin.requestIosPushAuthorization();
+_plugin.requestPushAuthorization();
 ```

 Then select the user by email in the notification builder preview, select platform and click **Test push notification** button.
 The push notification should arrive to your device shortly.
 Receiving push notifications also works on iOS Simulators and Android emulators.
 For more info about working with iOS simulaors, please visit [Work with iOS simulator](https://github.com/panaxeo/exponea_ios-sdk/blob/develop/Documentation/PUSH.md#work-with-ios-simulator)